downloadplanet/downloadplanet/subscription-mz-standard-12-months-300987758.md

-# Subscription mZ Standard 12 Months<br />meineZIELE Standard
+# Subscription mZ Standard 12 Months
+meineZIELE Standard
 That sounds familiar?
 Your desk is spilling over?
 Your time is fragmented?
 Too many bagatelles done and the big issues on hold?
 Everything planned in detail but no progress anyway?
 Just the most productive time of the day being wasted for peanuts and emails?
 You can't make a silk purse out of a sow's ear.
 A simple organizer will fail.
 Without professional time management know-how we stay caught in the treadmill of life.
 Here meineZIELE comes in: A sophisticated tool, combining software and knowhow, which really improves success.